JonathanMEdwards/subtext10/doc/language.md

 }
 ```

-We can delete an item in a sequence with the `delete` program, which results in a sequence with that item removed (crashing if there is no such row):
+We can delete an item in a series with the `delete` program, which results in a series with that item removed (crashing if there is no such row):
 ```
-sequence delete i
+series delete i
 ```

-We can delete all items from a sequence with the `clear` program.
+We can delete all items from a series with the `clear` program.
 ```
-sequence clear() length() =?
+series clear() length() =?
 0
 ```

 ### Columns
-A column of a table is a sequence containing the contents of one of the structure items from each row.
+A column of a table is a series containing the contents of one of the structure items from each row.
 The columns of a table are accessed using `.` as if the table was a structure containing the columns.
 For example:

 ```
 t = do {